buildbot/buildbot/master/docs/manual/cmdline.rst

 .. code-block:: none

-   buildbot [global options] command [command options]
+   buildbot [global options] command [command options] buildslave [global options] command [command options]

-Global options are the same for both tools which perform the following
+The ``buildbot`` command is used on the master, while ``buildlsave`` is used on the slave.
+Global options are the same for both tools which perform the following actions:
-actions:

 --help
     Print general help about available commands and global options and exit.